Describing Places ESL Activities, Games and Worksheets

 ESL Describing Places Worksheet - Vocabulary and Writing Exercises: Vocabulary Search, Writing Descriptions - Upper-intermediate (B2) - 60 minutes

-In this insightful describing places worksheet, students learn adjectives that describe places, famous landmarks and buildings, and practice writing descriptions.
+In this insightful describing places worksheet, students learn adjectives that describe places, famous landmarks and buildings, and practice writing descriptions of places.
 First, students write synonyms and antonyms for adjectives using a dictionary.
-Students then think of a famous landmark or building and write a description of it, without naming the place in their description.
-Students then take it in turns to read their descriptions to the class who try to guess the famous landmark or building being described.
+Students then think of a famous landmark or building and write a description of it without naming the place in their description.
+Students then take turns reading their descriptions to the class who try to guess the famous landmark or building being described.
 Students then move on to name famous landmarks in pictures, write adjectives to describe them and use the adjectives to write descriptions of the landmarks.
 Next, students think about the worst place they have ever been to and write down six negative adjectives to describe it.
 Students then write a description of the place.
 After that, students write about the same place, but as if they were a travel agent and had to sell it as a holiday destination to tourists using six positive adjectives.
 Finally, students read out their two descriptions to the class.

 Setting the Scene Preview